 The functions (and optionally the name of the file containing those functions) that implement the test object methods of this test object class.
-UFT calls these functions to perform test steps on the control.
-If no functions are defined, UFT calls implementation functions with the same name as the test object methods.
+UFT One calls these functions to perform test steps on the control.
+If no functions are defined, UFT One calls implementation functions with the same name as the test object methods.

 The function (and optionally the name of the file containing the function) that retrieves the identification properties from the control.
-If no function is defined, UFT calls a function named get_property_value.
+If no function is defined, UFT One calls a function named get_property_value.

-Elements that indicate whether to use the default Web Event Configuration for handling events on the control and its children, and can specify functions that UFT should run to perform customized event listening and handling.
+Elements that indicate whether to use the default Web Event Configuration for handling events on the control and its children, and can specify functions that UFT One should run to perform customized event listening and handling.